 Celeste Wrona is an award winning Australian contemporary artist with over a decade of experience making and teaching visual arts.
 Her vibrant collection celebrates free-flowing form, texture, and colour.
-Celeste's works are held in private collections and exhibited nationally and internationally.
-Her work has recently featured in Channel 7's "House Rules" and on Channel 9's "The Block".
+Celeste's works are held in private collections and have been exhibited nationally and internationally.
+Her work has recently featured on Channel 9's "The Block" in 2018 and 2016 as well as Channel 7's "House Rules" in 2017.
 Celeste and her work have also been featured in a variety of well-known publications, both in print and online including Vogue Living, Inside Out Magazine and Art Almanac.

 Celeste’s work brings together rich textures, vibrant colours and a deep appreciation of organic form and line- resulting in visually stunning pieces that are cementing themselves in today’s contemporary art scene.
 Her work, rather than critiquing the shortcomings of society, celebrate life as it unfolds before us and the environment in which we live.
 This can be seen through the ethereal nature of Celeste’s work, which challenges the viewer’s perception by blending together expressive representation and abstraction.